edin-purkovic/ImGuiDock/README.md

 # ImGuiDock
-Ugly docking code for ImGui
+Docking code for ImGui

-For now with most of the features missing including undocking to a platform window, saving layout and closing tabs.
+For now with some of the features missing including undocking to a platform window, saving layout and closing tabs.
 Will add all that later when i find some time...

 Use like this: